paulhenri-l/resty/README.md

 The most important modules are `Resty.Repo`, `Resty.Resource.Base` and `Resty.Resource`.

-## This is a work in progress

-If you want to known what I am currently working on you can also have a look at the open issues.

-I'll do my best not to make any backward incompatible changes but as this project is quite new the api cannot be considered stable yet.
-I'll stop making these big changes when we'll hit 1.0.
-Which should be comming soon.
+## Contributing

-If you have any comment or suggestion please feel free to open an issue :)
+If you have any questions about how to use this library feel free to open an issue :)

+If you think that the documentation or the code could be improved open a PR and I'll happily review it!